adamtilson/ense-350/lab-4/lab-doc.md

 ## Assignment

 - complete the assignment notebook
+-
-- Part 1: Complete the polynomial class, including all three root solvers
+- Part 1: Implement the Matrix class which will implement:
-- Part 2: Benchmark the root solvers and find the roots of a new polynomial
-- Part 3: Solve a real world problem
+  - LU Decomposition
+  - Finding the determinant of the matrix
+  - Solving a system of linear equations
+- Part 2: Use your Matrix class to solve a system of linear equations

 ## Submission